sara-nl/clouddocs/TUDelftcourse-2016-04-13/OpenMP.markdown

 >**NOTE:**
 >
 >You are now in the advanced section of the workshop.
 You have your laptop and an Internet connection.
 We expect you will be able to find out more on your own about things that we hardly/don't explain but which you think you need.
-For example, if we were you, at this point we would've googled 2 things:
+For example, if we were you, at this point we would've already googled for several things:
 >
 >1.
 Monte Carlo simulation
 >1.
 Monte Carlo pi